pistakilla/t7-gsc-scripts/README.md

-# t7 gsc scripts
+# T7 GSC Scripts
- a compilation of scripts for black ops 3
+A compilation of scripts for black ops 3 that I made.